akumrao/mediaserver/src/sfu/README1.md

 - TransportCC packets, in cases where the sender's network bandwidth estimation is performed by the sender, based on TrasnportCC packet data

+*FEC Forward Error Correction  and RED*
+When you use FEC we use RED to encapsulate the payload (in this case VP8) and FEC.
+The whole stream will look like one RED stream independent on the level of FEC protection.
+Hence when FEC is enabled we will add the RED header to all packets even if FEC is currently not used.
+FEC can be "on" for a fraction of frames (packets) or "on" for all frames.
+This is determined by the importance of the frame and packet (as an example the packets of a key frame is most important a packet to an enhancement temporal layer is nice to have but not important for the stream)

+The only way to know if the packet is FEC or VP8 is to look direct after the RTP header, where the RED header is located.

+Since the stream look like a normal RTP stream where RED is the payload type and all packets come in sequence without gaps there is no issue to use SRTP.

+*ULPFEC* stands for Uneven Level Protection Forward Error Correction XOR across multiple packets to generate this redundant information and be able to recover lost packets in the receiver side

+ RTCP NACK mechanism to report missing RTP packets.
+ Picture Loss Indication (PLI) to request a full keyframe from the remote party

+FIR (Full Intra Request)
+FIR and PLI not much difference
+FIR when ecoder changes so request for Intra frame
+PLI when decoder no more decode because of interframes loss so request key frame ( IDR)

 **Chrome**